opennode/opennode-management/docs/source/security.rst

   user:john:+vr
   user:john:-wd

-This means that the user `john` has two `Allow` ACEs, one granting the `view` permission and the other granting the `read` permission, and two `Deny` ACEs, one denying the `write` permission and the other denying the `delete` permission.
+This means that the user `john` has two `Allow` ACEs, one allowing the `view` permission and the other allowing the `read` permission, and two `Deny` ACEs, one denying the `write` permission and the other denying the `delete` permission.

 `Deny` ACEs take precedence over `Allow` permissions, declared in the object or inherited from the parents.